 Olympic Solidarity is a division of the International Olympic Committee (IOC) that assists National Olympic Committees, such as the New Zealand Olympic Committee, and their Continental Associations to:

-- Increase global assistance to athletes including consideration for the athlete’s entourage and post sport career.
+- Increase global assistance to athletes including consideration for the protecting clean athletes and in their post sport career.

 - Reinforce NOCs’ structure and management capacities

 - Continue to support coach education and promote the Olympic values.

 - Funding for the Olympic Solidarity Programmes is derived from the National Olympic Committee’s share of the television rights for the broadcast of the Summer and Winter Olympic Games.
 This is Olympic Solidarity’s only income.

 For information on the history and purpose of Olympic Solidarity refer to the Olympic Solidarity Commission

 Olympic Solidarity Programmes are established on a quadrennial basis and administered by the Olympic Solidarity Commission.